Canadian Blood Services: Blood donation from men who have had sex with men

 In 2006, Canadian Blood Services began conducting a thorough review of the blood donor restrictions on MSM; however, in 2007, the board of directors concluded that the restrictions were to be maintained.
 Upon this conclusion, Canadian Blood Services was encouraged to continue gathering more information on the subject.
 In 2010, the Ontario Superior Court—in response to the Charter of Rights and Freedoms challenge which was launched in 2002—ruled that the deferral criteria for MSM were not discriminatory as they were based on health and safety considerations.
 In 2011, the Canadian Blood Services' board of directors approved plans to remove the permanent deferral for MSM, and instead, agreed towards a defined term of not more than 10 years but less than five years since last sexual contact.

 On May 22, 2013, Canadian Blood Services announced that the deferral period as prescribed and enforced by Health Canada for MSM would be decreased from a ban for "even once since 1977" to "five years from last MSM [sexual] activity" by the summer of 2013.
 The new policy came into effect on July 22, 2013.
 In June 2016, Canadian Blood services announced that Health Canada had approved its request to shorten the MSM ban from five years to one year, with this policy change to take effect on August 15, 2016.
 In 2019, Canadian Blood Services amended their policy again, after Health Canada had approved their request to reduce the waiting period for MSM donors from one year to three months.
 Canadian Blood Services plans to remove the ban by the end of 2021.

 In April 2022, the Canadian Blood Services announced that by September 30, 2022, the 3-month deferral period would be scrapped and replaced with a policy inquiring if donors engage in any higher-risk sexual behaviours, regardless of sexuality.
 Monogamous individuals would be able to donate blood without any waiting period whatsoever.
 The UK has a similar blood donation rules implemented in 2021.
-Quebec have their own jurisdictional blood donation policies.

 On September 11, 2022, this new sexual behaviour-based screening was implemented for all donors, regardless of gender or sexual orientation.
 The previous questions regarding MSM were replaced by two new questions.
 The first asks whether the donor had a new sexual partner in the last 3 months, and the second, whether they had more than one sexual partner in the same period.
 If the answer is yes to any of the two questions, then there is a follow-up that asks whether they had anal sex in the same period.
 If they have, then a 3-month deferral period is required.